chinamike65/hugo-tuolesi/content/book3/book3en.md

 If these five sons do not fall into hell in the next life, 100% sure they will fall into the realm of hungry ghosts.

-(3) The bitter animal path is also known as the side path.
+##### (3) The bitter animal path is also known as the side path.

-It is stated in the "Yogi's Divinity · Local Points":
+It is stated in the "Discourse on the Stages of Yogic Practice":

 "Live with people and heaven, and have no other place to live", which means that animals live together with people and all living beings in the heavenly way, and it is widely distributed.

 The animal realm can be divided into the animal realm of the human world and the animal realm of the ocean.

-In the "Kusha Theory", it is said that the original dwelling place of animal life is the sea, and there are more sentient beings in the sea than in the human world, and the sentient beings of the animal world flow out from the ocean.
+In the "Abhidharma-kośa-śāstra", it is said that the original dwelling place of animal life is the sea, and there are more sentient beings in the sea than in the human world, and the sentient beings of the animal world flow out from the ocean.
 They have a short and uncertain lifespan.

 Animals have common suffering, namely, ignorance, lack of food, fear, helplessness, and the strong prey on the weak.

+##### 1. Ignorance

-Ignorance, ignorance, ignorance, and no wisdom.
+Ignorance, unknowing, and no wisdom.

 For example, other beings want to kill or harm them, but they don't know.

-When a candle is lit, many flying insects flew over, and they did not know that they would be burned by the fire.
+When a candle is lit, many flying insects fly into the flame, not knowing that they would be burned by the fire.

 There is no such basic discernment and wisdom, let alone one who can learn Buddha's liberation.

 260

+##### 2. Lack of food

 Lack of food is always a lack of something to eat.
 Usually, all living beings starve to death, but especially wild animals.

-There are also animals who are not short of food, such as pets, because the karma and blessings are different.
+There are also animals who are not short of food, such as pets, because their good fortune and blessings are different.

+##### 3. Constant Fear

 Beings in the animal realm are in fear every day.
 Fear of people and other animals.